Social media is being used increasingly to spread cryptocurrency and NFT scams. Thefts occur on Instagram, Twitter, Facebook, Discord, and Telegram.

 - Use two-factor authentication (2FA) and a password manager to protect sensitive data.

-Remember, even if you cannot recover your assets after being scammed, it’s important to help other Discord users by informing the company about any scam-related messages you receive.
+Remember, even if you cannot recover your assets after being scammed, it’s important to help other Discord community users by informing the company about any scam-related messages you receive.

 How to Spot a Cryptocurrency Scam on Telegram Groups?